-When an employee is called for and serves as a subpoenaed witness or on jury duty, that employee shall, during such service period, receive full regular compensation from the Port, less any compensation received from the court for such service (excluding travel, meals, or other expenses).
+When an employee is called for and serves as a subpoenaed witness (Port-related) or on jury duty, that employee shall, during such service period, receive full regular compensation from the Port, provided that the employee submits documentation substantiating their jury service or appearance as a subpoenaed witness (Port related).
 Port compensation for service as a subpoenaed witness (Port-related), or on jury duty will satisfy the employee's work requirement for the day of service.